$B$-mode forecast of CMB-Bh$\overline{a}$rat: ECHO

 \ECHO\ aims to detect and characterize the primordial gravitational waves by measuring $B$-modes of CMB polarization signal at large angular scales.
 A quantitative goal for the full success of \ECHO\ is to achieve a 68\% confidence level on measurement of the tensor-to-scalar ratio of the order of $ 10^{-3}$.
 Achieving this science goal requires: \begin{itemize}

 \item Low detector noise and measurement errors: State of the art detectors built using current technology are limited by the fundamental photon noise, and so the sensitivity of individual detectors cannot be improved much.
-Hence, the only way to improve the sensitivity of the instruments, is to build large focal plane instruments with thousands of detectors, in effect, make many simultaneous measurements.
+Hence, the only way to improve the sensitivity of the instruments, is to build large focal plane instruments with thousands of detectors, which, in effect, make many simultaneous measurements.
 In addition to this detectors, one must cope with the thermal emission of the telescope and the endowment around it.
 This limits our choice to place the instruments because only space instruments are expected to be cold enough to avoid such local emission.
 A very subtle shift or rotation of a detector, or glint of light from out of the field could mimic a spurious signal.
-The design of the instruments, the program of mapping and observation, the experimental characterization and calibration of the experiment will all need to be carried out with an unparalleled level of precision so that the instrumental systematic effects must be controlled to level well below the sensitivity of the instrument. \item Removal of foreground contamination: The capability to distinguish CMB $B$-mode polarization from contamination by galactic and extragalactic astrophysical emissions is determined by multitude of astrophysical signals, frequency range and number of bands the mission has across the microwave and sub-millimeter range.
-The foreground and cosmological signals are separable using their spectral signatures.
-Although CMB is same at all frequency bands (in thermodynamic unit), the electromagnetic spectrum of the astrophysical components are different across frequencies.
-The CMB $B$-mode signal is expected to be very weak and buried in the astrophysical foregrounds (we discuss this issue in more detail in Section \ref{sec: fore}).
-Thus, to characterize astrophysical foreground emission and efficiently subtract them from CMB, we need large frequency coverage. \item Removal of contamination due to lensing: At large angular scales ($\ell$ < 150), the $B$-modes transformed from $E$-modes due to gravitational lensing resemble as white noise of approximately constant amplitude of 5 $\mu$K.arcmin \citep{PhysRevD.69.043005}.
-The lensing $B$-modes and primordial $B$-modes are comparable at $\ell$ = 80 for tensor-to-scalar ration $r \approx$ 0.01.
-The lensing $B$-modes has dominant contribution to uncertainties of $r$ measurement if noise level is lower than the lensing signal of 5\,$\mu$K.arcmin.
-Therefore, to reach the target level of tensor-to-scalar ratio of the order of $10^{-3}$, lensing correction is necessary.
-This requires an angular resolution of a few arcmin at observation frequencies in the $100-200$\,GHz range (and below if possible). \end{itemize}
+The design of the instruments, the program of mapping and observation, the experimental characterization and calibration of the experiment will all need to be carried out with an unparalleled level of precision so that the instrumental systematic effects must be controlled to level well below the sensitivity of the instrument.